Emily Perkins (novelist): Playwrighting, Lioness: 2013–present

 In 2013 Perkins became a senior lecturer at the International Institute of Modern Letters (part of Victoria University in Wellington).
 In 2015 she was commissioned by the Auckland Theatre Company to write an adaptation of A Doll's House by Henrik Ibsen, which was performed at the Maidment Theatre.
 In 2016 she co-wrote the film The Rehearsal with Alison Maclean.

 Perkins was appointed a Member of the New Zealand Order of Merit in the 2017 Queen's Birthday Honours, for services to literature.
 In 2022 she wrote the original play The Made for the Auckland Theatre Company, performed at the ASB Waterfront Theatre.
 A review in The New Zealand Herald noted that Perkins is best-known as a novelist but the play "shows she's a brilliant playwright, too", having created "a provocative script packed with wry observations, an unexpected twist or two and all-too-familiar characters and situations".

 She won the Jann Medlicott Acorn Prize for Fiction (with $65,000 in prize money) at the 2024 Ockham New Zealand Book Awards for her novel Lioness (2023), about the life of a middle-aged woman married to a wealthy property developer.
-The prize judges commented: "Disturbing, deep, smart, and funny as hell, Lioness is unforgettable".
+The judges commented: "Disturbing, deep, smart, and funny as hell, Lioness is unforgettable".
 Lioness was longlisted for the International Dublin Literary Award in 2025.

-It had previously been selected by Steve Braunias as the 2023 Newsroom book of the year, who said it "has the exact feel of New Zealand life as lived by the wealthy, accumulating their total fucking crap and generally having a really good time".
+Lioness was selected by Steve Braunias as the 2023 Newsroom book of the year, who said it "has the exact feel of New Zealand life as lived by the wealthy, accumulating their total fucking crap and generally having a really good time".
 Clare Mabey, reviewing for The Spinoff, described it as "masterful in the way it confronts the concept of choice, both big and small".